jeremywar/element-rotator/README.md

 ## Installation:

-Add the function file to your site as a reference or javascript file.
+Reference function file in your site or copy the function to your javascript file.
 ```javascript
 	<script src="rotateElements.js"></script>
 ```